danielanzola/gitBootcamp/README.md

 * Branching and merging

 #### Git vs. GitHub
-* Git is a version control system, installed locally.
-Git is the tool.
+* Git is a version control system, installed locally. **Git is the tool**.
-* GitHub is a web-based hosting service for git repositories.
-GitHub is a service that uses Git.
+* GitHub is a web-based hosting service for git repositories. **GitHub is a service that uses Git**.